chec/commerce.js/docs/04_Concepts.md

 }
 ```

-We created this `conditionals` property to hopefully provide more legibility and maintainability of your code.
+We created this `conditionals` property to provide more legibility and maintainability of your code hopefully.
 By
 nesting variables under their *"verb key"* your code reads better.
 E.g. `checkout.conditionals.is_cart_free` vs
 `checkout.is.cart_free`.
 This is particularly nicer to work with for developers who are primarily working with
 JavaScript.

 ---